Yesteryears . . .

 July 10, 1963: First official meeting of the Faculty Club.
 First Articles of Incorporation executed.
 First Board committees formed were site development, membership and expansion, and social affairs.

-Volunteers clean neighboring Crocker farmhouse that served as the first Allendale office for GVSC, and was considered for rental by the Faculty
+Volunteers clean the neighboring Crocker Farmhouse that served as the first Allendale office for GVSC and was considered for a rental by the Faculty Club in 1968.

 March - June 1965: Second annual meeting held in Seidman House lounge.
 Club sells coffee in Seidman House and seeks an improved, more imaginative idea for faculty lunches.
 Social committee hosts a potluck dinner in the Lake Michigan Hall Grand Traverse Room.
 Later events included a football excursion to East Lansing, on-campus skiing, skating and hayride, and an invitation to Terry Barr of the Detroit Lions for a later spring stag and smoker.